aqige/stats220/README.md

 ## head

 ## two different types of bullet points (ordered and unordered)
-* unordered list-ou can use -, *, or +.
+* unordered list can use -, *, or +.
-- unorder item1
+- unorder item 1
-- unorder item2
+- unorder item 2
-- unorder item3
+- unorder item 3

 * ordered list
 1. First item